-Henry Schein, Inc. and its subsidiary, North American Rescue, LLC ("NAR"), have been named as defendants in a qui tam lawsuit brought under the federal False Claims Act ("FCA"), in an action entitled Russ and Murphy ex rel.
+Henry Schein, Inc. and its subsidiary, North American Rescue, LLC ("NAR"), were named as defendants in a qui tam lawsuit brought under the federal False Claims Act ("FCA"), in an action entitled Russ and Murphy ex rel.
 United States v.
 North American Rescue, LLC et al.; Case No. 21-cv-04238, filed in the United States District Court for the Eastern District of Pennsylvania.
-The case was filed under seal in 2021 by two relators (Corey Russ and Chris Murphy) who worked for one of NAR's competitors.
+The case was filed under seal in 2021 by two relators (Corev Russ and Chris Murphy) who worked for one of NAR's competitors.
 Relators also name C-A-T Resources, LLC ("CAT-R") as a defendant.
-CAT-R manufactures one of the products at issue in the case (the combat application tourniquet, or "CAT").
+CAT-R manufactures one of the products at issue in the case (the combat application tournique, or "CAT").
 After the Department of Justice declined to intervene, the case was unsealed, and Relators filed their first amended complaint in November 2023.
 In response to motions to dismiss filed by Henry Schein, NAR and CAT-R, Relators requested and obtained leave to file their Second Amended Complaint on April 24, 2024.
-Relators' FCA claims are based on allegations that NAR and Henry Schein made false representations and certifications in connection with, and sold and submitted false claims for payment to the federal government for, various medical products that Relators contend violated certain "Buy American" laws (e.g., the Berry Amendment and Trade Agreements Act of 1979) and/or were not properly sterilized as noted on the products' packaging, and thus misbranded.
+On July 26, 2024, the court ruled on motions to dismiss filed by Henry Schein, NAR and CAT-R. The court dismissed the claims against Henry Schein (without prejudice).
+The motions to dismiss filed by NAR and CAT-R were denied.
+Relators' FCA claims are based on allegations that NAR made false representations and certifications in connection with, and sold and submitted false claims for payment to the federal government for, various medical products that Relators contend violated certain "Buy American" laws (e.g., the Berry Amendment and Trade Agreements Act of 1979) and/or were not properly sterilized as noted on the products' packaging, and thus misbranded.
 These products include the CAT, syringes, compressed gauze, tracheostomy kits, hypothermia blankets, eye, ear, nose and throat kits, and trauma dressing.
-Relators allege Henry Schein controlled and supervised NAR's alleged misconduct for a period of time.
-Relators seek three times the amount of damages to be proved at trial, statutory civil penalties, reasonable expenses, attorneys' fees and costs, and prejudgment interest.
-On July 26, 2024, the court ruled on motions to dismiss filed by Henry Schein, NAR and CAT-R. The court dismissed the claims against Henry Schein (without prejudice) and Henry Schein is no longer in the case.
-The motions to dismiss filed by NAR and CAT-R were denied.
-We intend to defend ourselves vigorously against this action.
+Relators sought three times the amount of damages to be proved at trial, statutory civil penalties, reasonable expenses, attorneys' fees and costs, and prejudgment interest.
+Pursuant to a settlement for an immaterial amount, the court has dismissed the case with prejudice.